 For earlier group members, visit our comprehensive former members site.

 Our research group has an interest in examining the reactions of homogeneous transition metal complexes with organic substrates with an emphasis on bond activation processes that are of potential interest to the chemical industry.
-We also are doing theoretical DFT modeling of this chemistry on our CCLab cluster.
+We also are doing theoretical DFT modeling of this chemistry on the UofR Bluehive Cluster.
 The research support is provided by the following agencies and companies:

 (newer reports are no longer posted due to copyright restrictions)